wambuguschild/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Display current directory contents with group IDs in numberical order
+Create a script that creates a directory named my_first_directory in the /tmp/ directory